jeffteeters/nwb_indexer/README.md

 the displayed output to determine what is wrong.

 ## nwb_indexer usage:

 ### 1) Build the index.

-First, build the index by running:
+First, build the index by entering either:

+`build_index <directory>`

+The above form using a command-line utility installed.

+or

+`python -m nwbindexer.build_index <directory>`

+The above runs the command by specifying the package containing the build_index utility.

 `python build_index.py <directory>`